-A Day in Rio Das Pedras, Brazil
+A Summer Day at Rio Das Pedras, Brazil

-The sun beats overhead and Maravilha dances alone on the stage with humidity heavy in the air – typical of a Brazilian summer.
+I am at Rio Das Pedras, Brazil.
+The sun beats overhead and Maravilha dances alone on the stage with humidity heavy in the air "“ typical of a Brazilian summer.
 He gyrates and glides with style in precision to syncopated Brazilian samba.
 While he dances, I think of all the great Brazilian music, and that Maravilha is definitely a pro.
 Then something catches his eye in the distance.
 Abruptly, Maravilha halts his dance, turns off the music as disgust washes over him.
 He looks down, shaking his head, throws his hands on his hips, and stomps his foots to the ground before looking out at the 20 casually-clad women who have been attending his noon dance class.
 At first, the ladies appear confused.
 Maravilha then walks to the edge of the stage and mournfully slaps his hand across his eyes to pantomime his disappointment.
 Then, the women begin to laugh.
 Of course, it’s all an act.

 “No, no, no.” He cries with a huge grin.
 He then turns his backside to the women and demonstrates how to shake booty.
 The women laugh and follow along as best they can, though most appear to be doing some kind of misguided hula.
 Maravilha turns to face them again, applauds encouragement to his students and puts on the music back on, which is simply too good, too inviting.
 I decide this class needs more testosterone and step out onto the floor wearing swim trunks, flip-flops and a need to bust a move.

 Club Med has also grown up.
 Today's Club Med caters to families.
 And it does it well.
-Moms and dads have the options of leaving the kids at ‘Mini Med,’ a separate childcare area loaded with activities for the little ones within Club Med's sprawling compound.
+Moms and dads have the options of leaving the kids at ‘Mini Med.’
+This separate childcare area is loaded with activities for the little ones within Club Med's sprawling compound.
 Or do a whole family thing, which might include enjoying the beaches, pools or daily dance classes.
 Older kids had choices too, which includes silk screening or practicing their live all-kid production of High School Musical.
 All this activity does build an appetite.